No? Weird. Me neither.

 Regardless of your income, it’s always fun to enjoy the cheaper things in life, isn’t it?

-Here are 22 free* things to do when the bank account is looking a bit lean
+22 free* things to do when you’re broke

 * or very cheap